WorldGUI: An Interactive Benchmark for Desktop GUI Automation from Any Starting Point: : Thinking before Doing

 (2) \verb|<Feedback>|: Identifies the error type, categorized into one of three options: ``Wrong Steps,'' ``Missing Steps,'' or ``Redundant Steps.''

 (3) \verb|<Correction>|: Provide the corrected plans if the Flag indicates that the Initial Plan is incorrect.

 (4) \verb|<Reason>|: In addition to giving the corrected plans, we force the model to give the reasons.
-As related works, CoT~\cite{wei2022chain}, OpenAI-o1~\cite{openaio1}, and Deepseek-R1~\cite{deepseekr1} demonstrate that generating reasoning steps along with the answer would enhance the performance.
+As previous studies (e.g., CoT~\citep{wei2022chain}, Deepseek-R1~\citep{deepseekr1}) demonstrate that generating reasoning steps along with the answer would enhance the performance.